 Now, consider if you’ve ever responded to someone else’s good news in a similar way…

 It's natural for us all to want to share our good news with those around us!
 In most cases, we get the positive, excited response that we hope for.
-But in some cases, we might get a response that "bursts our bubble."
+But in some cases, we might get a response that 'bursts our bubble'.
 Perhaps someone responds to us with a dismissive shrug or perhaps an outright negative comment.
 This can leave us feeling dejected and upset, and may even damage our relationship with that person.

 How we respond to each other determines the quality of our relationships.

 Communication.
 It’s the foundation of our relationships.
-But did you know that how we respond to others sets the tone for the broader relationship?
+But did you know that our communication style, specifically, how we respond to others sets the tone for the broader relationship?
 In fact, psychologist Shelly Gable (Professor of Psychology at the University of California, positive psychologist, and leading researcher on positive aspects of close relationships) has found that the way we respond can either destroy or enhance these relationships.
 Gable’s (2004) framework is based on two dimensions: active/passive and constructive/destructive.
 Each style impacts communication, and influences both the moment and the long term quality of the relationship.

 What are the different response styles?

-• Active Constructive Responding: This style reflects full engagement, expressing enthusiasm, asking engaging questions, and offering sincere praise.
+Active Constructive Responding: This style reflects full engagement, expressing enthusiasm, asking engaging questions, and offering sincere praise.
 An example would be, "Congratulations!
 That's wonderful news!
 How are you feeling about it?"
 This style builds trust and rapport by validating emotional reactions.

-• Passive Constructive Responding: While appearing positive, this response lacks depth and genuine interest.
+Passive Constructive Responding: While appearing positive, this response lacks depth and genuine interest.
 A typical example might be a casual, "That's nice," subtly supportive but conveying disconnection.

-• Active Destructive Responding: This response criticises and diverts attention to negatives.
+Active Destructive Responding: This response criticises and diverts attention to negatives.
 For instance, "Do you really think you deserved that promotion?"
 This hinders communication by putting others on the defensive.

-• Passive Destructive Responding: This style barely acknowledges the speaker or swiftly changes the subject, conveying disregard.
+Passive Destructive Responding: This style barely acknowledges the speaker or swiftly changes the subject, conveying disregard.
 An example could be, "Oh, okay.
 Anyway, did you see the football game last night?"
 It severely damages communication bonds.

 What is the most effective way to respond to each other?